Hines , Danette, 57. Terlton, Oklahoma ,

 Hines , Danette, 57.
 Terlton, Oklahoma , Homemaker.
 Died Thursday, December 15.
-Service Pending.
+Visitation will be held 10:00 am to 7:00 pm Wednesday @ Chapman-Black Funeral Home in Cleveland, Oklahoma.
+Service will be held 2:00 pm Thursday @ Assembly of God Church in Cleveland, Oklahoma..
 Chapman-Black Funeral Home

 Add an entry as anonymous